President & CEO

 Wallace also maintained responsibilities for property management for the Coleman A. Young Municipal Center and the Detroit Public Safety Headquarters in downtown Detroit.

 Additional past Hines projects on which Wallace has worked include the Super Bowl XL Media Center and the Detroit RiverWalk Phase II (Rivard Plaza to Gabriel Richard Park).
 He also provided underwriting analysis on behalf of Wayne County, which culminated in the $14.5 million acquisition of the Guardian Building and First Street Parking Deck in 2009.

 In 2010, Wallace was named one of the “40 Under 40” award winners by Crain’s Detroit Business and also received Crain’s “Deal of the Year” award.
-He currently sits on the YMCA Boll Center Board of Directors, and the Downtown Detroit Partnership Board of Directors.
-He formerly sat on the Trinity House Theater Board of Directors, the Kiva Detroit advisory board, and the Hatch Detroit Board of Directors.
-He is a member of the Detroit Economic Club, Trinity Evangelical Covenant Church, the Detroit Athletic Club, the Princeton Club of Michigan and the University of Michigan Club of Greater Detroit.
+He currently sits on the Presbyterian Villages of Michigan Foundation Board, the Corktown Economic Development Corporation and the Downtown Detroit Partnership Board of Directors.
+He is a member of the Detroit Athletic Club, the Princeton Club of Michigan, the Highline Network and the University of Michigan Club of Greater Detroit.